 Function and practicality are a priority in a New England-style kitchen.
 So keep it simple, open and fresh, like the morning’s haul of lobsters at the dock.
 Indeed, less is more when out to achieve the no-frills New England style.
 These kitchens may include a colonial influence or rural, farmhouse-style, with an open floor plan.
 New England style can also be streamlined with contemporary influences.

-Consider a furniture-like approach when choosing cabinetry, a stand-alone cabinet, shelving or the kitchen island.
+Consider a furniture-like approach when adding an island to your kitchen, choosing cabinetry, or a stand-alone cabinet.
 Of course, plenty of cozy, comfortable seating is a must.

 Considered the heart of the home, a New England kitchen relies on quality craftsmanship, fine natural materials, and practicality.
 These kitchens are bound to have a functional island (or two) for copious food preparation, storage, cookware and seating for an added guest or two.

 The influence of the first Plymouth Rock settlers remains a mainstay.
-As do the Shakers that later settled in parts of New England and nearby upstate New York in the early 20th Century.
+Likewise, the elegant shaker style influenced parts of New England and nearby upstate New York in the early 20th Century.

 The roots of the New England style are bound in natural colors from the sea, sand, and sky.
 Such a palette was initially hewn from raw natural pigments - therefore, matte finishes typify many New England looks.